ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch22.md

-technique involves converting the floating-point numbers (technically discrete but representing continuous values within a specific range) for implementing weights and biases in a trained neural network to more discrete, lower- Â precision representations such as integers.
+technique involves converting the floating-point numbers (technically discrete but representing continuous values within a specific range) for implementing weights and biases in a trained neural network to more discrete, lower-  precision representations such as integers.
 Using less precision reduces the model size and makes it quicker to execute, which can lead to significant improvements in speed and hardware efficiency during inference.